 NOTE: In the case of architecture without CAPIF support, the AF is locally configured with the API termination points for the service.
 In the case of architecture with CAPIF support, the AF obtains the service API information from the CAPIF core function via the Availability of service APIs event notification or Service Discover Response as specified in TS 23.222 [5].

-2. If the AF is authorized by the NEF to request KAF, the NEF discovers and selects an AAnF based on local configuration or via NRF in the same way as the AF selects the AAnF in clause 6.2.
+2. If the AF is authorized by the NEF to request KAF, the NEF discovers and selects an AAnF as defined in clause 6.7.

 3. The NEF forwards the KAF request to the selected AAnF.